 - 1. How has your education and previous experience prepared you for this position? - 2.
-What do you see as the major opportunities and challenges currently facing the port authority? - 3.
-The controversial New London State Pier wind project is set to begin operations soon, but the project's cost continues to escalate and CPA anticipates it will seek more money from the state once final costs are negotiated.
-What is your opinion about how the project has been handled thus far, and how should it be handled going forward?
-What can CPA learn from this project to improve any future projects it undertakes? - 4.
-The legislature has placed CPA under State Contracting Standards Board oversight until July 1, 2026.
+What do you see as the major opportunities and challenges facing the port authority? - 3.
+Recent news reports have stated that one of the retaining walls at the Connecticut State Pier and a separate transportation corridor at the facility will need to either be reengineered or rebuilt to meet the original design specifications.
+What is CPA's current plan for addressing these issues?
+Who is responsible for covering the cost? - 4.
+What can CPA learn from the Connecticut State Pier project to improve any future projects it undertakes? - 5.
+PA 23-91 made several changes affecting CPA's contracting procedures, and among other things, permanently placed CPA under the State Contracting Standards Board's authority.
 Do you think this additional oversight is warranted?
-Do you agree with the board's recent findings that CPA should develop a more comprehensive procurement procedure? - 5.
+Do you believe other changes to CPA's contracting procedures are needed? - 6.
+The State Auditors' recent report on CPA recommended strengthening internal controls to ensure that procurements comply with established policies.
+What steps can CPA take to ensure that it follows its purchasing and procurement policies? - 7.
 CPA has been the subject of several controversies in the past few years.
-How can the authority ensure there is public trust in the organization? - 6.
+How can the authority ensure there is public trust in the organization? - 8.
 What kinds of capital improvements are needed to maximize the use of the state's harbors as well as its three deep water ports?
-What are the best ways to make those improvements?
-Is there funding in the federal infrastructure bill that the state can take advantage of to make these improvements? - 7.
+What are the best ways to make those improvements? - 9.
 How effectively do you feel that CPA coordinates with the local port authorities?
-What could CPA do to strengthen these relationships? - 8.
-How has the Small Harbor Improvement Project Program (SHIPP) helped small ports?
-Is the program adequate to address their needs? - 9.
+What could CPA do to strengthen these relationships? - 10.
+How has the Small Harbor Improvement Projects Program (SHIPP) helped small ports?
+Is the program adequate to address their needs?
+What is the status of SHIPP Round 4? - 11.
 Do you believe that CPA and the Department of Transportation effectively coordinate their efforts?
-What can both entities do in the future to help move cargo more efficiently through the ports and the state transportation network? - 10.
+What can both entities do in the future to help move cargo more efficiently through the ports and the state transportation network? - 12.
 How much does Connecticut's maritime industry contribute to the state's economy?
 What are the challenges the industry faces?
 How can the authority help it meet those challenges?